A licensed driver, or the registered owner of a motor vehicle, must inform the Registrar of Motor Vehicles of any change of address within-

 What is the meaning of this sign?

-When you see this sign, you should-
+When reversing, you should-

 The questions used in RAA’s Multiple Choice test are the same as those in the official test, however our diagrams may look slightly different.
 This does not affect the correct answer.
 Please use our test as a way to learn and understand the road rules that apply to South Australian roads.